HypothesisWorks/hypothesis/docs/stateful.rst

-is a method you can implement if you need to clean something up at the end. steps  returns a strategy, which is allowed to depend arbitrarily on the current state of the test execution. *Ideally* a good steps implementation should be robust against minor changes in the state. steps that changea  lot between slightly different executions will tend to produce worse quality examples because they're hard to simplify.
+is a method you can implement if you need to clean something up at the end. steps  returns a strategy, which is allowed to depend arbitrarily on the current state of the test execution. *Ideally* a good steps implementation should be robust against minor changes in the state.
+Steps that change a lot between slightly different executions will tend to produce worse quality examples because they're hard to simplify.